Event-Triggered Time-Varying Bayesian Optimization: Related Work and Background

-Under frequentist regularity assumption, \citet{Zhou2021} also propose an algorithm with a constant reset time, BR-GP-UCB\footnote{\citet{Zhou2021} also call their algorithm R-GP-UCB.
-We label it BR-GP-UCB to avoid confusions with R-GP-UCB of \citet{Bogunovic2016}.}, as well as a sliding window algorithm SW-GP-UCB.
+Under frequentist regularity assumption, \citet{Zhou2021} also propose an algorithm with a constant reset time, BR-GP-UCB\footnote{ We label it BR-GP-UCB to avoid confusion with R-GP-UCB of \citet{Bogunovic2016}.}, as well as a sliding window algorithm.
 The crucial difference to our problem setting is their assumption of a \emph{fixed variational budget}, \ie $\sum_{t=1}^T ||f_{t+1} - f_t||_\mathcal{H} < B_T$, where $\mathcal{H}$ is a \gls{rkhs} and $B_T$ a scalar.
-Clearly, the above assumption means that the change in the objective function will converge to zero as $T \rightarrow \infty$.
 Leveraging these same assumptions, \citet{Deng2022} propose an algorithm, W-GP-UCB, which utilizes a similar weighted \gls{gp} model to TV-GP-UCB.
-In this more restrictive setting of a fixed variational budget, sub-linear regret is possible (\cf \citet{Besbes2015}).
+In this setting of a fixed variational budget, sub-linear regret is possible \citep{Besbes2015}.
 In contrast, we are interested in the setting given by Assumption~\ref{ass:markov_model}, which corresponds to a variational budget that increases linearly in time; hence, the best possible regret is also linear \citep[Proposition~1]{Besbes2015}.
-Nevertheless, in Appendix.~\ref{sec:dengetal}, we empirically compare ET-GP-UCB against the algorithms of \citet{Zhou2021} and \citet{Deng2022} and display improved performance on their benchmarks.
+Nevertheless, in Appendix~\ref{sec:dengetal}, we empirically compare ET-GP-UCB against the algorithms of \citet{Zhou2021} and \citet{Deng2022} and display improved performance on their benchmarks with less prior information.